Temyd/OUI-Bootcamp-CAPSTONE-PROJECT/README.md

 # Objective
 ● Focus is on gender related issues within the organization and its regions
-1. Gender distribution in the organization?
-Distil to regions and departments
+1. Gender distribution in the organization
 2. Insights on ratings based on gender
 3. Company’s salary structure.
 To identify if there is a gender pay gap.
 If there is, the department and regions that should be the focus of management.
-4. If Palmoria meets the requirement of manufacturing companies paying employees a minimum of $90,000
+4. If Palmoria meets the requirement of manufacturing companies paying employees a minimum of #90,000
-5. Pay distribution of employees grouped by a band of $10,000.
-How many employees fall into a band.
+5. Pay distribution of employees grouped by a band of #30,000.
 5. Allocation of the annual bonus pay to employees based on the performance rating.
-- Calculate the amount to be paid as bonus to individual employees
+- Amount to be paid as bonus to individual employees
-- Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+- Total amount to be paid to individual employees (salary inclusive of bonus)
 - Total amount to be paid out per region and company-wide